In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 Charlemagne Was A Great Leader

-One of the most significant political and military leaders (and a distant relative of mine) of known human history is Charlemagne, Western Europe, from 768-814AD.
+One of the most significant political and military leaders in known human history (and a distant relative of mine) is Charlemagne, from Western Europe, 768-814AD.
 Charlemagne was tall, standing at 6’3&1/2″; he was a man amongst boys.

-Charlemagne understood the importance of taking care of his vision for his empire and did everything in his power to unite, educate, and improve the lives of everyone in his territory.
+Charlemagne understood the importance of maintaining his vision for his empire and did everything in his power to unite, educate, and improve the lives of everyone in his territory.

 He was such an active and respected commander that Pope Leo III approached him for help from Rome’s enemies.
-Charlemagne came from a strong bloodline of top leaders, including his father, Pepin the Short, and his grandfather, Charles “The Hammer” Martel.
+Charlemagne came from a distinguished line of leaders, including his father, Pepin the Short, and his grandfather, Charles “The Hammer” Martel.

 A great leader studies humanity’s history and learns what ideas and principles worked and what didn’t.
 They are an avid reader of human history because they know that he who does not learn from his past is bound to repeat it.